 Please note: programme is subject to change

-Stream 3 - Admin & Data
+Stream 3 - Admin, Data & Governance

 With schemes in both the private and public sector facing growing pressure and scrutiny with Pensions Dashboards connection window firmly underway and an ever-increasingly buoyant Buy-Out Market, the ability to sustain and maintain accurate data is becoming a defining factor in operational excellence.
 Target and the Pension Protection Fund's partnership, which has spanned over a decade, demonstrates how moving from reactive periodic cleansing to continuous data maintenance can transform outcomes and cost-savings.
 From preventing significant data decay to strengthening member trust and readiness for future endgame opportunities, this session explores what the "99% process" really looks like, and why reliable, maintained data is becoming the foundation of proactive pension administration.